-EcoAmbassadors may be eligible to receive one to three credits through the Environmental Science and Policy program for their participation, some projects qualify as an ENSP Capstone.
-The internship will consist of approximately 5 hours spent per week creating and implementing a sustainability project in a department or office, in collaboration with a supervising staff or faculty member.
+The internship will consist of approximately 5 hours per week spent creating and implementing a sustainability project/research, in collaboration with a supervising staff or faculty member.
 Class will be held monthly with the EcoAmbassador instructor Calandra Waters Lake, Director of Sustainability.
-This is a great opportunity to work with different departments or offices on campus on environmental issues that are important to the College community.
+This is a great opportunity to work with different departments or offices on campus on sustainability issues that are important to the campus community.

 If you have questions about the EcoAmbassador program or any of the projects, contact Calandra at [[waterslake]].